Extracorporeal membrane oxygenation for term neonates with severe respiratory failure

 Authors' results and conclusions: The most reliable of the studies, the large RCT, found mortality to be 30% among babies receiving ECMO compared with 59% among those receiving conventional treatment.

-Authors' recomendations: In view of research suggesting that babies given ECMO after birth have lower mortality than others, similar morbidity at 1 year old and normal mental development at school age, the author recommends the use of ECMO.
+Authors' recommendations: In view of research suggesting that babies given ECMO after birth have lower mortality than others, similar morbidity at 1 year old and normal mental development at school age, the author recommends the use of ECMO.

 Authors' methods: Review